Spectral action in Betti Geometric Langlands: Introduction

 of complexes with singular support lying in $\calN_G(X)$.
-Since $\calN_G(X)$ is Lagrangian, for each object of $ \Sh_{\calN_G(X)}(\Bun_G(X), E)$, there is a stratification of $\Bun_G(X)$ along which the object is locally constant.
-Thus the object is weakly constructible, though its stalks do not necessarily satisfy the finite-dimensional cohomology requirement of constructibility.
+Since $\calN_G(X)$ is Lagrangian, for each object of $\Sh_{\calN_G(X)}(\Bun_G(X), E)$, by \cite[Thm 8.5.5]{KS} there is a stratification of $\Bun_G(X)$ along which the object is locally constant (see the discussion and references of Section~\ref{sss:sing scheme} below).
+Thus objects in $\Sh_{\calN_G(X)}(\Bun_G(X), E)$ are weakly constructible, though their stalks do not necessarily satisfy the finite-dimensional cohomology requirement of constructibility.

+\begin{remark} It was conjectured by Laumon~\cite[Conj.
+6.3.1]{L0} that cuspidal Hecke eigensheaves have nilpotent singular support.
+Thus the imposition of nilpotent singular support conjecturally keeps in play the most interesting automorphic sheaves.
+See the introduction of \cite{BNbetti} for detailed justification of imposing the nilpotent singular support condition. \end{remark}

+On the spectral side, let $\dG$ be the Langlands dual group of $G$, viewed as a group scheme over $\ZZ$.
+Let $\dG_{E}$ be its base change to $E$.
+Let $\Loc_{\dG}(X)$ be the Betti derived stack over $\ZZ$ of topological $\dG$-local systems on $X$, and let $\Loc_{\dG}(X)_{E}$ be its base change to $E$.
+For a choice of base-point $x_0\in X$, we have the monodromy isomorphism